QUYLLUR NAANI

 landscapes & mysteries through the lens of Chavin Temple’s guardians.
 Adventure into the heights of the white Andes on a unique horse riding odyssey.

-Nine days of thorough exploration of Andean cosmovision, landscapes, and mysteries through the lens of Chavin de Huántar's Guardians.
+Eleven days of thorough exploration of Andean cosmovision, landscapes, and mysteries through the lens of Chavín de Huántar's Guardians.
 Introducing ourselves and expressing our intentions as an offering to the land's spirits.
 In a ceremony led by Maestra Cecilia Chavin and her son Raúl, we work with the territory's master plant, Tsunaq, to reconnect with our ancient memories.

 A four-day horseback riding odyssey across the highlands of the snowy Andes, guided by locals.
 Through storytelling, sound, and stillness.
 Contemplation and offering rituals to the natural temples of the Apus (mountain deities).
 We will get the opportunity to see and absorb the purity that these mountains emanate.